 Role of Women

 In a covenant marriage each partner pledges their love, faithfulness, and trust to the other.
-The wife usually pledges her submission to her husband as the spiritual, and sometimes legal, head of the family.
+In past history, the wife might pledge her submission to her husband as the legal head of the family.
+Thankfully times have advanced and women and wives are just as capable of providing for the family as husbands and fathers are.
 During the era of the Apostle Paul’s culture, women were asked to follow certain cultural traditions in order to honor the Gospel and to remain effective in their Christian testimony to non-Christians.
 Craig Keener (1992) has written an exegetical Work on Paul, Women & Wives Marriage and Women’s Ministry in the Letters of Paul that has become a resource for many ministers and their wives.

 Values are considered the basic assumptions, beliefs, or attitudes on which principles are built; Christian families tend to be led by principles.
 Biblical values are those taught or modeled in the Bible.
 Although a number of values can be identified, generally a few CORE values, which are higher in priority, are easier to identify.

 The biblical values that underlie a covenant marriage begin with faith in God and a pledge of love and faithfulness to the other partner.
 A covenant is more than a commitment, because a commitment leaves the instigator in control where a covenant implies complete surrender (Lowery, 2002, p.
 118) (see Song of Solomon 2:16).
 Important values to Christian marriages include trust, prayer, the authority of the Bible, maturity, discipline, honesty, humility, kindness, selflessness, generosity, openness, partnership, peace, family, hospitality, interdependence, and truth.
 Involvement and the role of the local church is often regarded as a core value to Christian couples.